 I loved being the one and only creator of my product, so I put off giving up control.
 But after getting through the Netherlands shipment, and with new retail accounts steadily coming in, it was becoming clear I couldn’t continue to keep up with demand by myself.
-Working so closely with Mia had helped show me the real benefits of collaboration, too.
+Working so closely with Mia showed me the real benefits of collaboration, too.

 The first time I had hired help was the friend I brought on a for a few weeks (the one with the copycat girlfriend).
-After that, I began looking for longer-term employees: someone to help with packing and shipping and another to help with producing deodorant.
+After that, I began looking for longer-term employees: someone to help with packing and shipping, and another to help with producing deodorant.
 I asked around and found Ben through a recommendation from Mia.
 After a quick email exchange, I told Ben he was hired (there was no time to mess around, and he turned out to be one of Schmidt’s longest-term employees).
-His role—which would be packing deodorant for shipment from my garage—started as one shift a week and quickly grew to three full days, and within just a few weeks, a full-time job.
+His role—which would be packing deodorant for shipment from my garage—started as one shift a week and quickly grew to three full days, and within just a few weeks, became a full-time job.

-Quickly Ben proved to be a steadfast, reliable, and independent worker.
+Ben quickly proved to be a steadfast, reliable, and independent worker.
 The garage was somewhat dark and dank, but he put on sports radio and didn’t seem to mind.
-He’d pack each box, small or large, in an orderly fashion, then help load them into my car at the end of the day in an alley behind our house.
+He’d pack each box, small or large, in an orderly fashion, then help load them into my car at the end of the day in the alley behind our house.
 I was now trekking daily to the post office with a carload of deodorant.
-Upon arrival, I’d be greeted with flat smiles from postal workers who surely dreaded my and Oliver’s massive, and increasingly familiar, delivery right before closing.
+Upon arrival, I’d be greeted with flat smiles from postal workers who surely dreaded my and Oliver’s massive and increasingly regular delivery right before closing.

-Next I brought on Alex to handle production.
-He was a good friend of Chris’s who we knew to be trustworthy and dependable.
+Next, I brought on Alex, a good friend of Chris’s, to handle production.
 I showed him my little studio in the back, and walked him through the process of measuring, melting, pouring, and labeling.
 He picked it up right away, and together we formed a loose system in which I’d tell him how much deodorant I needed by when, and he’d come by to make it as it suited his schedule.
 He was happiest when left alone to work with his punk and hardcore playlists blasting at full volume (but was always open to sharing lunch in the kitchen with me and Chris if we were cooking something up that day), and his unconventional shifts didn’t bother me; Alex quickly impressed me by churning out consistent batches on time.
-He was a hard worker, and reliable.
+He was a hard worker, trustworthy, and reliable.

 With Ben and Alex on board, I forgot about the initial anxiety I’d felt about losing control.
 It was a huge relief.